-- Policy OSC-3.4 Wood-Burning Fireplace Alternatives.
-Encourage low emission alternatives to wood-burning fireplaces in new and significantly renovated residential projects. - Policy OSC-3.5 Stationary Sources.
-Require that stationary air pollutant emission sources be located more than 500 feet and/or downwind from residential areas and other sensitive receptors. - Policy OSC-3.6 Health Risk Assessments.
-Use the results of the Health Risk Assessments required by the California Air Toxics "Hot Spots" Act to establish appropriate land use buffer zones around any new sources of toxic air pollutants that may pose substantial health risks - Policy OSC-3.7 Sensitive Receptors.
-Ensure that residential development or other projects with sensitive receptors that are proposed within 500 feet of a stationary or mobile air pollutant source do not create any substantial health risks. - Policy OSC-3.8 Roadway Materials.
+Policy OSC-3.4 renovated residential projects.
+Encourage low emission alternatives to wood-durning fireplaces in new and significantly Policy OSC-3.5 Stationary Sources.
+Require that stationary air pollutant emission sources be located more than 500 feet and/or downwind from residential areas and other sensitive receptors.
+Policy OSC-3.6 Health Risk Assessments.
+Use the results of the Health Risk Assessments required by the California Air Toxics "Hot Spots" Act to establish appropriate land use buffer zones around any new sources of toxic air pollutants that may pose substantial health risks.

+Policy OSC-3.7 Sensitive Receptors.
+Ensure that residential development or other projects with sensitive receptors that are proposed within 500 feet of a stationary or mobile air pollutant source do not create any substantial health risks.

+Policy OSC-3.8 Roadway Materials.
 Encourage the use of roadway materials that minimize particulate emissions.